Julseb-Ironhack-AI/project-nlp-challenge/README.md

 ##### on this I need to check all the model or we can do it together:

 🔧 Modeling Approaches
-🔹 TF-IDF + Logistic Regression
+🔹 TF-IDF + Logistic Regression: Accuracy ~94%
-Baseline model using traditional NLP pipeline

-Lightweight and fast

-Accuracy ~94%

-🔹 BERT + Logistic Regression
+🔹 BERT + Logistic Regression: Accuracy ~97%
-Used bert-base-uncased from HuggingFace

-Used [CLS] embedding to represent the headline

-Stronger performance on subtle linguistic cues

-Accuracy ~97%
+🔹 Multinomial_Naive_Bayes 0.9999

 📊 Evaluation Metrics
-We used:

 Accuracy